wrahool/wrahool.github.io/_posts/2024-7-20-computational-journalism-preconf.md

 Some photos from the event below:

+{% include image_caption.html
+  src="/assets/images/preconf1.jpg"
+  alt="preconference 1"
-{% include image_caption.html src="/assets/images/preconf1.jpg" alt="preconference 1" caption="The program committee of the conference.
-From left: Yilang Peng (U of Georgia), Subhayan Mukerjee (NUS), Tian Yang (CUHK), Thorsten Quandt (U of Munster), and Shangyuan Wu (NUS)" %}
+  caption="The program committee of the conference.
+From left: Yilang Peng (U of Georgia), Subhayan Mukerjee (NUS), Tian Yang (CUHK), Thorsten Quandt (U of Munster), and Shangyuan Wu (NUS)a" %}